bendytree/skiperr/readme.md

 }
 ```

 The callback pattern in node will often leave you checking for errors and passing them along.
-[Promises](https://www.promisejs.org/) are a way of avoiding this repetition, but they are a bit viral.
-This library aims to let you continue using standard callbacks but with a slightly nicer syntax.
+[Promises](https://www.promisejs.org/) are a way of avoiding this repetition, but they transform your entire code base.
+This library lets you continue using standard callbacks with a slightly nicer syntax.

 ##Usage